Bagley just misses double-double as Kings top Bulls 129-102

 SACRAMENTO, Calif.
+(AP) — The Sacramento Kings are a long shot to end the NBA’s longest active playoff drought, so Dave Joerger’s team is taking solace in the little things.

+Getting their 34th win of the season – the most by the Kings in more than a decade – certainly stands out.
+The development of rookies Marvin Bagley III and Harry Giles is near the top of the list as well.

-(AP) — Marvin Bagley III had 21 points and nine rebounds, Buddy Hield added 16 points and inched closer to Sacramento’s single-season record for 3-pointers, and the Kings beat the Chicago Bulls 129-102 on Sunday.
+Bagley had 21 points and nine rebounds, Giles added 16 points and the Kings beat the Chicago Bulls 129-102 on Sunday.

+“Both of them are accentuating the positives and reducing the mistakes,” Joerger said.
+They’ve been a little bit more aggressive, they’ve been a little less aggressive to thread the needle on passes so there’s less turnovers.
+Maybe they have a shot and maybe they’re playing to the second side, and just growing up into pro basketball players and taking what the defense gives them.”

+“I wanted to dunk it, but I tripped,” Bagley said of his layup following the block.

+“I’m starting to come into myself, taking my time, patience,” Giles said.
+“It’s all starting to come along for me.
+It’s taken some time but it’s right where I want to be.”

+“Whether we talk about it or not, it feels like every game is a must-win coming out of the break,” Joerger said.
+“Just to have a little bit of mental relief is good for us at this point in the season.”

-Harrison Barnes scored 15 points, De’Aaron Fox had 17 and Harry Giles added 16 to help Sacramento complete a second straight season sweep of Chicago.
-The Kings dominated in nearly every statistical category and outscored the Bullls 80-56 in the paint.
+Buddy Hield added 16 points and inched closer to the Kings’ single-season record for 3-pointers, Harrison Barnes scored 15 points and De’Aaron Fox had 17 to help Sacramento complete a second straight season sweep of Chicago.

 Zach LaVine had 18 points for the struggling Bulls (19-52).
 Chicago has lost five straight.